cianix/cnxrename/README.md

   -cue <par> : du the CUE using <txt_file> and wavs in current directory
 ~~~~~~

+### Destination name from a txt file

 The multimedia format aims to remove all non ASCII characters
 and all the spaces from the original filename.

-The txt file is used to rename all the tracks in a multimedia release.
+A txt file is used to rename all the tracks in a multimedia release.
 An example of *txt* file is:

 ~~~~~